danielsantil/danielsantil.github.io/content/resume.md

 - Developed a transaction reporting export feature using Java EE and Oracle DB, leveraging Jasper Reports to generate PDF, CSV, and TXT formatted reports based on 10,000+ customer transactions in seconds, with HTML and CSS used for report styling and layout.

-- Led the development of a payment gateway, using Java EE REST API backend services and modules and defining their interactions with Oracle DB, message brokers, and legacy banking systems via IBM Integration Bus.
+- Contributed to the development of a payment gateway as part of a cross-functional team, collaborating on the system architecture and implementing Java EE REST API backend services and their interactions with Oracle DB, message brokers, and legacy banking systems via IBM Integration Bus.

 #### Education